shlomif/Call-for-a-fork-of-the-Linux-kernel-devs-community/README.md

 # Call for a fork of the Linux kernel developers community

+## Recent Note!!

+This was originally written at 3 August 2018, but now it seems that Linus Torvalds and other kernel devs have [come to their senses](https://www.reddit.com/r/linux/comments/9gdqs6/linux_419rc4_released_an_apology_and_a/) and adopted a policy for a more friendly and respectful treatment of contributors and potential contributors.
+This makes this call for establishing a complementary community be less relevant for now, and placed on hold in order to give a chance for the LKML to change.

+This document was not really publicised except for some small-scoped forums.
+It is kept here as a past and future relic.

+I do hope the vger.kernel.org email admins will reconsider their complete bans from sending emails to all vger.kernel.org addresses, of well-intentioned contributors like me, which interfered with my FOSS work.
+Generally, putting someone on moderation is preferable to a complete ban, and if you find something completely offensive it [is often true](http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/).

+Some prominent kernel.org figures have also been completely unresponsive to my legitimate email requests, which may be indicative of them being too busy or in need of helping hands (some of which were driven away due to hostility).

 ## TL;DR Summary

 This document calls for a <a href="https://en.wikipedia.org/wiki/Fork_(software_development)">fork</a> of the developers’ community of the